When I arrived in San Francisco…

 His name was John LoCoco, he was a devout Catholic, active in Most Holy Redeemer Church across the street from Coming Home Hospice.

-John and his partner were both patients at the hospital, but on this occasion John was there as a volunteer.
+John and his former partner were both patients at the hospital, but on this occasion John was there as a volunteer.
 He helped other people on the AIDS Ward.

 I was adviced to contact several other people.
+It was almost like people were brought in my way.

 Ray D. a man who took me to the AIDS Ward at SFGH to show me how he touched people and gave massage.
-I became too involved with one of the patients, an upset German man, so Ray asked me to leave as it disturbed his work, but I came back several times for the German man.
+I became too involved with one of the patients, Matthias, an upset German man, so Ray asked me to leave as it disturbed his work, but I came back several times for the German man.

 Jack Pantaleo, a volunteer who played the Harp.
 He taught me new ways of thinking.